GJB93/data-viz/README.md

 There is also a dropdown menu for choosing which marque's data to show when the trend line is being shown

 ![Dropdown menu](https://github.com/GJB93/data-viz/blob/master/images/dropdown.PNG)

+Each graph and axis is created as an object, and can be rendered by calling a method to draw the graph needed.
+This allows multiple graphs to be stored and then displayed using loops.